What types of food qualify and don’t qualify for Hungry for History® markers?

 Food available only through commercial production, including for example a restaurant’s signature dish not available elsewhere.
 However, as long as the prepared dish is not a brand name, it may qualify if it has moved beyond being commercially produced and now people at home make it themselves as a local or regional specialty.

-Other non-qualifying items include: condiments and sauces, candy, beverages and food with only one ingredient.
+Other non-qualifying items include: condiments and sauces, candy, alcoholic beverages.

 Categories: Hungry for History